loopholelabs/silo/pkg/storage/devicegroup/README.md

     // hooks gives some control over the dirty loop err = dg.MigrateDirty(hooks)

+    // Send completion events for all devices err = dg.Completed()

     // Close everything
     dg.CloseAll()

+Within the `MigrateDirty` there are a number of hooks we can use to control things.
+MigrateDirty will return once all devices have no more dirty data.
+You can of course then call MigrateDirty again eg for continuous sync.

+    type MigrateDirtyHooks struct {
+        PreGetDirty      func(index int, to *protocol, ToProtocol, dirtyHistory []int) PostGetDirty     func(index int, to *protocol.ToProtocol, dirtyHistory []int, blocks []uint) PostMigrateDirty func(index int, to *protocol.ToProtocol, dirtyHistory []int) bool Completed        func(index int, to *protocol.ToProtocol)
+    }

-There is also support for sending custom data.
+There is also support for sending global custom data.
 This would typically be done either in `pHandler` (The progress handler), or in one of the `MigrateDirty` hooks.

     pHandler := func(ps []*migrator.MigrationProgress) {
         // Do some test here to see if enough data migrated